kartoza/sawps/docs/src/user/manual/filters.md

     ## Property filter
     ![Property filter](./img/Property_filter.png)

-    1. **Select all**:Select all selects all the properties.
+    1. **Select all**: Select all selects all the properties.

-    2. **Show selected property count**:You will see the count of the property selected.
+    2. **Show selected property count**: You will see the count of the property selected.

 ### 4. Species Filter